areenasjayan333/FLUTTER-API-INTEGRATION/README.md

 This project is a starting point for a Flutter application. http package is used.

-One of the resources for beginner to get start first Flutter project:
+One of the resources for beginners to get start first Flutter project:

 - reqres.in